SC first in nation to pass cybersecurity law for insurance companies - South Carolina Radio Network

-South Carolina has become the first state in the nation to pass a cyberscurity law covering insurance companies who do business in the state.
+South Carolina has become the first state in the nation to pass a cyberscurity law which covers insurance companies who do business in the state.

 Governor Henry McMaster signed the bill last week.

-South Carolina Director of Insurance Ray Farmers said since 2014, more than 120 million United States citizens have had their personal health insurance information compromised due to security breaches at several large companies.
+Department of Insurance director Ray Farmer said more than 120 million U.S. citizens have had their personal health insurance information compromised due to security breaches at several large companies.
+He believes the law will be a model for other states to adopt as data security becomes an issue for every industry.

 “It provides some consumer protection to further help safeguard that extremely important and private information,” he said.
 “It requires insurance companies to beef up their data security.”

-Farmer said this law will be a model for other states to adopt as data security becomes an issue for every industry.
-He chaired the National Association of Insurance Commissioners Cybersecurity Working Group that drafted the law.
+Farmer chaired the National Association of Insurance Commissioners Cybersecurity Working Group that drafted the law.

 “South Carolina is now the first in the nation to pass a comprehensive data security insurance law,” Farmer said.
 “This sets South Carolina apart and shows we are dedicated to keeping insurance information safe.
 In this day where cybersecurity breaches are a real and ongoing threat it is best to take a proactive approach to protecting data before there is an issue, rather than trying to fix a breach once it has happened.”